 Your Canvassing Board has a huge responsibility.
-They must certify the accuracy of the tabulating equipment, compare write-in votes with the votes cast on the ballot, certify the election, conduct manual audits, canvass absentee ballots, examine provisional ballots, and participate in recounts.
+They must certify the accuracy of the tabulating equipment, compare write-in votes with the votes cast on the ballot, certify the election, conduct manual audits, canvass vote by mail ballots, examine provisional ballots, and participate in recounts.